-Racial dot map conveys spatial distribution of a population density and the full racial composition in a single map.
+A racial dot map conveys the spatial distribution of a population density and the full racial composition in a single map.

-In a dot map each dot represents one person and it is colored by their race.
-The dot is placed as close to the person location as the data allows for.
-In the census block-based map dots corresponding to people inhabiting given block and are placed randomly within this block.
-In the grid-based map dots are placed in a grid cell (having for example size of 30x30m).
+In a dot map, each dot represents one person, and it is colored by their race.
+The dot is placed as close to the person's location as the data allows for in the census block-based map dots corresponding to people inhabiting a given block and are placed randomly within this block.
+In the grid-based map, dots are placed in a grid cell (having, for example, size of 30x30m).
 The difference is clearly visible where investigating the areas smaller than the entire city.

 Grid-based racial dot maps for each county in 2010 are available here.

 Fig. 3.
-Example of grid-based racial dot map
+Example of the grid-based racial dot map

 Racial diversity change map

 Fig. 4.
-Example of map showing changes in diversity/dominant race between 1990 and 2000
+Example of a map showing changes in diversity/dominant race between 1990 and 2000